-Enabling activities directly enable other activities to make a substantial contribution to environmental objective.
+activities directly enable other activities to make a substantial contribution to an environmental objective.

-Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels

-Reference benchmarks are indexes to measure whether the financial product attains the environmental or characteristics that they promote.
+activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.